 Basepaws is a California-based genetic testing company that’s dedicated exclusively to studying and cataloging feline DNA.

-It’s one of the pricier options on this list, but in our opinion, it’s well worth it – for $95 you get the most extensive report out of any of the options, as well as more detailed updates as the database expands and is able to provide more information.
+It’s one of the pricier options on this list, but in our opinion, it’s well worth it.
+You get the most extensive report out of any of the options, as well as more detailed updates as the database expands and is able to provide more information.

-The biggest drawback with using Basepaws CatKit is the wait time – according to the company, you can expect to get the results in around 8-12 weeks, but based on user feedback, it can sometimes take up to five months, which is a very long time, no matter how detailed the test.
+The biggest drawback with using Basepaws CatKit is the wait time – according to the company, you can expect to get the results in around 4-6 weeks, but based on user feedback, it can sometimes take longer.

 I know what you’re thinking – is it worth it to wait weeks or even months for your cat’s DNA test results to come back?